pliang279/HEMM/README.md

 ### Metrics

 HEMM currently supports the following metrics for text generation tasks.
-Since BARTScore has the higher human correlation amongst these metrics, we use BARTScore for our analysis.
+Since BARTScore has the highest human correlation amongst these metrics, we use BARTScore for our analysis.

 1. BARTScore
 2. BERTScore